spawaskar-cora/cora-docs/docs/getting-started/philosophy.md

 – `CoRA is a delight to work with.`

 ### :material-clock-fast: Fast and lightweight { data-toc-label="Fast and lightweight" }
-Don't let your users wait – get incredible value with a small footprint, by using one of the fastest specimen inventorying system around with excellent performance and tracebility resulting in faster and accurate identifications.
+Don't let your users wait – get incredible value with a small footprint, by using one of the fastest specimen inventorying system around with excellent performance and traceability resulting in faster and accurate identifications.
 – `CoRA delivers on a consistent basis`

 ### :octicons-accessibility-inset-16: Accessible { data-toc-label="Accessible" }